apache/druid/docs/release-info/upgrade-notes.md

 ### Upgrade notes

+### Breaking change

+- Druid 29 has a breaking change for EXPLAIN queries.
+In the attribute field returned as part of the result for an explain query, the value of the key `targetDataSource` from a string to a JSON object.
+This change is only present in Druid 29 and is not present in earlier or later versions.

 #### Changed `equals` filter for native queries

 The [equality filter](https://druid.apache.org/docs/latest/querying/filters#equality-filter) on mixed type `auto` columns that contain arrays must now be filtered as their presenting type.
 This means that if any rows are arrays (for example, the segment metadata and `information_schema` reports the type as some array type), then the native queries must also filter as if they are some array type.